Cristina works on high-resolution data assimilation with a specific focus on model cloud microphysics.

 Cristina is part of the Weather Science Data Assimilation and Ensembles group at the Met Office.
-Cristina is responsible for improving the representation of cloud microphysics in the perturbation forecast model.
+Cristina also works to improve the representation of cloud microphysics in the perturbation forecast model.
 This model is an essential part of the Met Office's DA system.
 If this model can simulate the cloud microphysics better, then its simulation of precipitation could be improved as well and the DA system could then make better use of observations of cloud and precipitation.
 Atmospheric backscatter and radar reflectivity are observations which could aid forecasting of cloud and precipitation at convective scales.

 Because Cristina is a member of the MetOffice@Reading, she aims to collaborate with Exeter colleagues and University of Reading colleagues on many aspects of her work.
 She attends meetings of the Microphysics Working Group in Exeter and the High Resolution Atmospheric Assimilation Group in Reading.